-The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in February 2017 and October 2015.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in February 2017 and October 2015.
 The 800D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (800D) and an one-inch (G5X) sensor.
-The 800D has a resolution of 24 megapixel, whereas the G5X provides 20 MP.
+The 800D has a resolution of 24 megapixels, whereas the G5X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (35 percent) than the Canon 800D.
 In this context, it is worth noting that neither the 800D nor the G5X are weather-sealed.